 Take a moment to assess who radiates you and who drains you, reflect on how much time you spend with each, you’ll likely conclude it might be time to make some adjustments.

-IMPORTANT: Please note that we’re not advising you to ditch any friend in need of some support and a good old mate to hang out with, just suggesting you ensure you look after yourself in the equation too.
+IMPORTANT: please note that we’re not advising you to ditch any friend in need of some support and a good old mate to hang out with, but always ensure you look after yourself in the equation.

 Who Radiates You?